dataluscorp/browser/browser/components/urlbar/docs/telemetry.rst

   :doc:`telemetry environment data </toolkit/components/telemetry/data/environment>`:

-    - ``browser.search.suggest.enabled``: The global toggle for search suggestions everywhere in Firefox (search bar, urlbar, etc.).
+    - ``browser.search.suggest.enabled``: The global toggle for search suggestions everywhere in Datalus (search bar, urlbar, etc.).
 Defaults to true.
     - ``browser.urlbar.quicksuggest.onboardingDialogChoice``: The user's choice
-      in the Firefox Suggest onboarding dialog.
+      in the Datalus Suggest onboarding dialog.
 If the dialog was shown multiple times, this records the user's most recent choice.
 Values are the following.
       Empty string: The user has not made a choice (e.g., because the